DeepGraphLearning/RNNLogic/README.md

 In the folder *codes*, we provide the full implementation of both *RNNLogic w/o emb* and *RNNLogic with emb*.
 The codes can be used to reproduce the results of *RNNLogic with emb* reported in the paper.
 Note that in order to speed up training, this implementation trains a separate model for each relation, which allows us to deal with all the relations in parallel.

-To run this code, please edit the script *codes/run.py* and use this script for model training.
+To run this code, you first need to download the pretrained entity and relation embeddings.
+You could do that through the [link](https://drive.google.com/file/d/1vzfY6v79GTCdedVyo1AO31lzsmZaiEQE/view?usp=sharing).
+Afterwards, please put the folder *FB15k-237/RotatE_500* in *data/FB15k-237* and put the folder *wn18rr/RotatE_200* in *data/wn18rr*.
+Finally, please edit the script *codes/run.py* and use this script for model training.

 ## Citation
 Please consider citing the following paper if you find our codes helpful.
 Thank you!